isomerpages/mas-moneysense/_cryptocurrency/Risks Of Digital Tokens.md

 introduced for cryptocurrency service providers.
 In addition, retail distribution measures aim to provide retail customers with greater risk awareness, and limit risks which they can take.</p>
-<p>However, MAS' regulator measures cannot shield consumers from the risk
+<p>However, MAS' regulatory measures cannot shield consumers from the risk
 of their cryptocurrency holdings losing value, or cryptocurrency service providers collapsing (for example, due to unsustainable business models, fraud, or excessive risk taking).</p>